Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 003E2  RTNCC 						# Return, clearing carry bit
 ```

+These other functions are innocuous enough, otherwise.
+If we can use the initial value from the A register, instead of the value in the C register, then provided our result still ends up in C, the quirk should no longer occur.

 ## Fixing it

 In order to fix this quirk, we can refer back to the source code, for the basic part of the operations.
 The main thing we need to make sure of is that C ends up containing the carry information.